Neural Termination Analysis: Introduction

 \section{Introduction}

 Software is a complex artefact.
 Programming is prone to error and some bugs are hard to find even after extensive testing.
-Bugs may cause crashes, undesirable outputs, and can prevent a program from responding at all.
+Bugs may cause crashes, undesirable outputs, and can prevent a program from responding at all which causes poor performance and can be a vulnerability~\cite{opensslbug}.
 Termination analysis addresses the question of whether, for every possible input, a program halts.
-This is undecidable in general, yet tools that work in practice have been developed by industry and academia~\cite{CookPR06,HeizmannCDEHLNSP13,BrockschmidtCIK16,GieslABEFFHOPSS17,LeAFKN20}.
-The use of machine learning for termination analysis is rare.
-In this paper, we introduce a novel technique that effectively trains neural networks to act as formal proofs of termination.
+This is undecidable in general, yet tools that work in practice have been developed by industry and academia~\cite{CookPR06, HeizmannCDEHLNSP13, BrockschmidtCIK16, GieslABEFFHOPSS17, LeAFKN20}.
+In this paper, we introduce a novel technique that effectively trains neural networks to act as formal proofs of termination and, thanks to the expressivity of neural networks, significantly extends the set of programs that can be proven to terminate automatically.

-To argue that a program terminates one usually presents a \emph{ranking function}.
+To argue that a program terminates one usually presents a \emph{ranking function} for each loop in the program.
 Ranking functions map program states to values that (i)~decrease by a discrete amount after every loop iteration and (ii)~are bounded from below~\cite{Floyd67}.
 They are certificates of termination: if a ranking function exists, then the program terminates for every possible input.
-Previous methods find termination proofs by relying on sound symbolic reasoning procedures~\cite{ArtsG00,PodelskiR04,BradleyMS05,Cousot05,pldi/CookPR06,ChenXYZZ07,DBLP:journals/fmsd/CookKRW13,icalp/BradleyMS05,10.1007/978-3-642-54862-8_12,Urban13,10.1007/978-3-642-36742-7_4,GieslABEFFHOPSS17,BrockschmidtOEG10,rta/OttoBEG10,DBLP:conf/sas/Spoto16,DBLP:conf/fmco/AlbertAGPZ07,HeizmannHP14,DBLP:conf/pldi/ChenHLLTTZ18}.
-However, \emph{finding a proof is much harder than checking that a given candidate proof is valid}.
-We propose a framework that leverages this observation.
-First, we learn a ranking function candidate by training a neural network that decreases along sampled runs of the program; only then, we use symbolic reasoning to check whether this candidate {\em ranking neural network} decreases along every run of the program.
-If the network is also bounded from below, then this witnesses termination.